 Class II vehicle, from 7,000 pounds up to 14,999 pounds: $200, (plus $8 per mile or fraction thereof).

 Separation charge: $75.

-Where the use of special equipment, such as a dolly, tilt-bed truck, front wheel lift, or other special hookup is required, the above towing charges may be increased by $15.
+Where the use of special equipment, such as dolly, tilt-bed truck, front wheel lift snatch blocks, or other special hook-up is required, the above towing charges may be increased by $35.

 Winching and wrecking charges that are not included in any of the fee schedules above shall be based on the hourly rate determined from the current edition of the Chilton's Labor Guide and Parts Manual.

-Yard charge.
-Any motor vehicle towed and/or stored under the authority of this chapter may be assessed an additional $40 if the vehicle remains in storage more than two business days.
+Administrative fee.
+Any motor vehicle towed and/or stored under the authority of this chapter may be assessed an additional $50 if the vehicle remains in storage more than two business days.

 Any vehicle towed, either impounded, recovered, stolen or involved in an accident, will be transported to the storage facility of an approved service provider.